Tamara Khanum: Biography

-In 1934-1935, Khanum was one of the organizers, ballet master, dancer, and pedagogical repetiteur of the Khorezm Regional Musical-Drama Theater (now named after Agakhi) in Urgench.
+In 1934-1935, she was one of the organizers, ballet master, dancer, and pedagogical repetiteur of the Khorezm Regional Musical-Drama Theater (now named after Ogahi) in Urgench.
 In 1934, she played the role of Indra in the ballet "Ferengi" by B. K. Yanovsky.
 From 1936 to 1941, she was a soloist and choreographer at the Uzbek Philharmonic and the State Uzbek Opera and Ballet Theater.
 For forty-five days, she sang, danced, and worked as a builder on the Big Fergana Canal.
 As an elderly person, she traveled to Irkutsk to work on the construction of the Bratsk Hydroelectric Power Station.

 From 1941 to 1969, Khanum was an organizer, artistic director, ballet master, and soloist of the musical ensemble of the Uzbek Philharmonic.
 She combined her artistic activities with extensive agitational work and took an active part in the movement for the emancipation of Muslim women.
 During the war years, she actively participated in front-line brigades, gave over 1000 concerts, received the Stalin Prize for her contribution to the defense fund, and donated funds for the construction of airplanes and tanks.
 In 1944, Khanum performed concerts for Central Asian workers mobilized to work in Chelyabinsk and Molotov regions.
 She was a member of the Communist Party (Bolshevik) from 1941.
 She was a deputy of the Supreme Soviet of the Uzbek SSR since 1937 and from 1948.

 Khanum died on June 30, 1991, in Tashkent, and was buried in the Chigatai Cemetery.